 The Chemical Biology and Precision Synthesis Section develop chemistry to understand biology.
-We synthesise precise targets and targets that have precise function.

-Experts in synthesis and methodology
+Synthesis and methodology

 Our expertise is built on a sound foundation of synthetic organic chemistry.
 We achieve the most challenging syntheses, for example the complex natural product, Nakadomarin A. We develop groundbreaking synthetic methods.
 In some, we combine many synthetic steps into a single concise procedure.
 In others, absolute stereocontrol and catalysis are used, e.g. to make carbohydrate-like polymers.

 We carefully design synthetic targets for biological functions.
 Stapled peptides mimic protein-protein interactions.
 Computational methods explore the ways in which amino acids interact, so that function can be designed into synthetic peptides.
 Molecular probes based on precise mechanisms allow us to identify short-lived reactive species in living organisms.

 With our collaborators, we address the most difficult problems in biomedicine:

 - cardiovascular disease